developer-zebra/developer-zebra-site/src/oeminfo/consume/index.md

 The process of retrieving data through OEMinfo is the same as that of querying an [Android content provider](https://developer.android.com/guide/topics/providers/content-providers).
 However, **before any app can retrieve data from an OEMinfo Content Provider, it must first receive permission** to do so.

-#### To acquire read permission for OEMinfo content:

-Add the following statement to the app's `AndroidManifest.xml` file:

-        <uses-permission android:name=”com.zebra.provider.READ”>

-Like Android, OEMinfo employs content URIs, which identify certain data available from a provider.
+Like Android, OEMinfo employs content URIs to identify certain data available from a provider.
 Each content URI includes the authority of the Content Provider represented as a symbolic name along with a path to a table.
 When calling a client method to access a Content Provider's table, the content URI for the table is passed as an argument.

-#### To Retrieve Data Using OEMinfo
+#### To acquire data using OEMinfo:

-1. The following pseudo code shows how to retrieve the device serial number:<br>
-  a. <br>
+1. **Add the following statement to the app's** `AndroidManifest.xml` file to acquire read permission from the OEMinfo Content Provider:

+        <uses-permission android:name=”com.zebra.provider.READ”>
-  The consumer application should have details about AUTHORITY, PROVIDER and API of the content provider to be queried.<br>
+2. Get the AUTHORITY, PROVIDER and API using the following command:<br>

-**String SERIAL_URI** = `content://oem_info/oem.zebra.secure/build_serial`<br>
+        String SERIAL_URI** = `content://oem_info/oem.zebra.secure/build_serial`
-  b.
-Get the data:<br>
-  Querying the data from the OEMinfo Content Provider can be done using the standard Android cursor query methods: <br>
+3. **Get the data** by parsing the string using Android cursor query methods:<br>

         :::java
         // Prepare the URI